Published on October 3, 2023

 Pursuant to privacy laws applicable in the European Economic Area and in the United Kingdom, Workleap collects and processes Personal Information about individuals under a variety of legal bases, depending on the reason for such collection or processing.
 Workleap shall only collect, process or use Personal Information where:

-- Personal Information is required to provide ShareGate and all services ancillary to the proper functioning of ShareGate, such as support services, to provide a personalized experience, and to ensure the safety and security of ShareGate;
+- Personal Information is required to provide the Services and all ancillary services, such as support services, to provide a personalized experience, and to ensure the safety and security of the Services;

-- The Customer or User gave Workleap consent to use Personal Information for a specific purpose (including for a purpose listed under Section 4 hereof);
+- The Customer or User gave Workleap consent to use Personal Information for a specific purpose (including for a purpose listed under section 5 hereof);

 - Processing of Personal Information is necessary to comply with a legal obligation;

 7.2.
 Service Providers.
-Workleap may grant access to Personal Information to third-party service providers in connection with the performance or the improvement of its Website and products.
-Before sharing any Personal Information with any of its third-party service providers, Workleap will ensure that the third party maintains data management practices for maintaining the confidentiality and security of Personal Information and preventing unauthorized access which comply with applicable industry standards and privacy laws.
+Workleap may grant access to Personal Information to third party service providers in connection with the performance or the improvement of its Website and Services.
+Before sharing any Personal Information with any of its third-party service providers, Workleap will ensure that the third party maintains reasonable data management practices for maintaining the confidentiality and security of Personal Information and preventing unauthorized access.

 7.3.
 As Permitted or Required by Law.
 Workleap may disclose Personal Information as required by applicable law or by proper legal or governmental authority.
 Workleap may also disclose information to its accountants, auditors, agents and lawyers in connection with the enforcement or protection of its legal rights.
-Workleap may also release certain Personal Information when it has reasonable grounds to believe that such release is reasonably necessary to protect the rights, property and safety of others and itself, in accordance with or as authorized by law.
-In the event Workleap receives a governmental or other regulatory request for any Customer’s Personal Information, it agrees to immediately notify Customer in order that Customer shall have the option to defend such action.
+Workleap may also release certain Personal Information when it has reasonable grounds to believe that such release is reasonably necessary to protect the rights, property or safety of others and itself, in accordance with or as authorized by law.
+In the event Workleap receives a governmental or other regulatory request for any Personal Information, Workleap will promptly notify Customer, unless it is prohibited to do so, in order to allow Customer the option to defend such action.
 Workleap shall reasonably cooperate with Customer in such defense.

 8. Security of Personal Information

-Workleap will store and process the Personal Information in a manner consistent with industry security standards.
-Workleap has implemented technical, organizational and administrative systems, policies, and procedures to help ensure the security, integrity and confidentiality of personal information and to mitigate the risk of unauthorized access to or use of personal information, including (i) appropriate administrative, technical and physical safeguards and other security measures designed to ensure the security and confidentiality of the personal information it manages; (ii) a security design intended to prevent any compromise of its own information systems, computer networks or data files by unauthorized users, viruses or malicious computer programs; (iii) appropriate internal practices including, but not limited to, encryption of data in transit or at rest; using appropriate firewall and antivirus software; maintaining these countermeasures, operating systems and other applications with appropriate reasonable up-to-date virus definitions and security patches so as to avoid any adverse impact to the Personal Information that it manages; appropriate logging and alerts to monitor access controls and to assure data integrity and confidentiality; permitting only authorized users access to systems and applications; and (iv) all persons with authorized access to Personal Information must have a genuine business need-to-know prior to access (“Security Program”).
+Workleap will store and process the Personal Information in a manner consistent with industry security standards, and as long as necessary for the purposes described in this Policy, unless a longer retention is required by law.
+Workleap has implemented technical, organizational and administrative systems, policies, and procedures to help ensure the security, integrity and confidentiality of Personal Information and to mitigate the risk of unauthorized access to or use of Personal Information, including: (i) appropriate administrative, technical and physical safeguards and other security measures designed to ensure the security and confidentiality of the Personal Information it manages; (ii) a security design intended to prevent any compromise of its own information systems, computer networks or data files by unauthorized Users, viruses or malicious computer programs; (iii) appropriate internal practices including, but not limited to, encryption of data in transit; using appropriate firewall and antivirus software; maintaining these countermeasures, operating systems and other applications with appropriate reasonable up-to-date virus definitions and security patches so as to avoid any adverse impact to the Personal Information that it manages; (iv) appropriate logging and alerts to monitor access controls and to assure data integrity and confidentiality; and (v) permitting only authorized Users access to systems and applications, and all persons with authorized access to Personal Information must have a genuine business need-to-know prior to access (together, “Security Program”).

 Workleap maintains adequate training programs to ensure that its employees and any others acting on its behalf are aware of and adhere to its Security Program.
 Workleap shall exercise necessary and appropriate supervision over its relevant employees to maintain appropriate confidentiality and security of the Personal Information it manages.